csci-e-29/0000aa-pset-0-starter/README.md

 What is the value of `f(1000)`?

 Note that the common implementation will not work!
-Your code should execute very quickly.
+Your code should execute very quickly (do not remove the timeouts in the unittests!).
 Describe any changes you made in terms of scaling, time/memory tradeoffs, etc, and ensure your working function is committed.

 Implement your solution in `optimized_fibonacci` within [fibonacci.py](fibonacci.py).